cloudmesh-community/book/chapters/cloud/datacenter.md

   against other student members.
 * In commercial clouds you will be charged money.
 Therefore, it is less likely that you forget to shutdown your machine
-* In case you use github carelessly and post your cloud passwords or any other passwords in it, you will find that within five minutes your cloud account will be compromised.
-There are individuals on the network that cleverly mine github for such security lapses and will use your password if you indeed have stored them in it.
-In fact github's deletion of a file does not delete the history, so as a non expert deleting the password form github is not sufficient.
+* In case you use GitHub carelessly and post your cloud passwords or any other passwords in it, you will find that within five minutes your cloud account will be compromised.
+There are individuals on the network that cleverly mine GitHub for such security lapses and will use your password if you indeed have stored them in it.
+In fact GitHub's deletion of a file does not delete the history, so as a non expert deleting the password form GitHub is not sufficient.
 You will have to either delete and rewrite the history, but definitely in this case you will need to reset the password.
 Monitoring the public cloud usage in the data center is important not only in your region but